Michele Cappellari Python Programs

 My optional plotbin package contains routines to visualize Voronoi 2D-binned or unbinned data like in Figure 5.

-3.2 The VorBin PIC package in Julia PIC
+3.3 The VorBin package in Julia

 VorBin was ported to the Julia language by Michael Reefe.
 You can find it HERE.

-NOTE: I would appreciate if you drop me an e-mail (address at the bottom) when you download the above procedures.
+NOTE: I would appreciate it if you drop me an e-mail (address at the bottom) when you download the above procedures.

-4 pPXF: Penalized PiXel-Fitting PIC
+4 pPXF: Penalized Pixel-Fitting pPXF

 Stellar or gas kinematics and stellar population from galaxy spectra via full spectrum fitting with photometry

 Figure 6: Left: Stellar and gas kinematics fit with pPXF.
 The black line (mostly hidden by the fit) is the relative flux of the observed spectrum.
 The red line is the pPXF fit for the stellar component, while the orange line is a fit to the gas emission lines.
 The green symbols at the bottom are the fit residuals, while the blue lines is the gas-only best-fitting spectrum.
-The main absorption and emission features are indicated at the top of the plot (taken from Cappellari 2017).
+The main absorption and emission features are indicated at the top of the plot (Cappellari 2017, fig. 1).
 Right: Spectra and photometry with pPXF.
-The top panel shows a fit to the 28-bands COSMOS photometry for a galaxy in the LEGA-C survey at redshift \(z\approx 0.7\).
+The top panel shows a fit to the 28-bands COSMOS photometry for a galaxy in the LEGA-C survey at redshift z ≈ 0.7.
 The grey band indicates where the spectrum is also available.
 The middle panel is the fit to the spectrum and gas emission.
-The bottom panel shows the recovered star formation history (SFH) using 43(Ages)\(\times \)9([M/H])=387 FSPS population templates (taken from Cappellari 2023).
+The bottom panel shows the recovered star formation history (SFH) using 43(Ages)×9([M/H])=387 FSPS population templates (Cappellari 2023, fig. 5).

 This software implements the Penalized PiXel-Fitting method (pPXF) to extract the stellar or gas kinematics (Figure 6 Left) and stellar population (Figure 6 Right) from absorption-line spectra of galaxies, using a maximum penalized likelihood approach.
-The method was originally described in Cappellari and Emsellem (2004) and was significantly upgraded in subsequent years and particularly in Cappellari (2017) and with the inclusion of photometry and linear constraints in Cappellari (2023).
+The method was originally described in Cappellari & Emsellem (2004) and was significantly upgraded in subsequent years and particularly in Cappellari (2017) and with the inclusion of photometry and linear constraints in Cappellari (2023).
 The method is very general and robust.
 For this reason it was applied to a variety of situations.
 The following key features are implemented in the current pPXF program:

 See Emsellem et al. (2004, SAURON), Cappellari et al. (2011, ATLAS3D), Falcón-Barroso et al. (2017, CALIFA), van de Sande et al. (2017, SAMI) and Westfall et al. (2019, MaNGA) for some ever-increasing large-scale applications of the pPXF method to the measurement of the stellar or gas kinematics of galaxies.